Murder of Girly Chew Hossencofft

-Girly Chew (August 27, 1963 – September 9, 1999) was a Malaysian-born woman who disappeared on September 9, 1999, in Albuquerque, New Mexico.
-The investigation into the murder of Hossencoft revealed a conspiracy theory involving reptilian queens, UFOs and reports of cannibalism.
+Girly Chew (August 27, 1963 – September 9, 1999) was a Malaysian woman who disappeared on September 9, 1999, in Albuquerque, New Mexico.
+The investigation into the murder of Girly Chew revealed a conspiracy theory involving reptilian queens, UFOs and reports of cannibalism.
 Girly Chew's husband Diazien Hossencofft and his girlfriend Linda Henning were convicted of her murder.
 Her body has never been found.

-People involved

-Girly Chew
+Victim

-Girly Chew was born on August 27, 1963, in Malaysia.
+Girly Chew was born on August 27, 1963, in Tanjung Bungah, Penang, to Malaysian Chinese parents.
 During a visit to the United States in the early 1990s, she met Diazien Hossencofft at SeaWorld.
 In 1993, Girly and Diazien married.
 They resided in Albuquerque, New Mexico, where Girly was employed as a bank teller.
 In January 1999, Girly moved out of the couple's home and filed for divorce after a domestic violence incident where Diazien had threatened to kill her.
-She confided in her co-workers that she was afraid of her husband after she found out he was not a doctor and was using a fake name.
+She confided in her co-workers that she was afraid of her husband after she learned he had lied to her about his career as a doctor and was using a fake name.

-Diazien Hossencofft
+Perpetrators

 Diazien Hossencofft was born Armand Chavez in Houston, Texas, on March 5, 1965.
 He falsely claimed that he was a thoracic surgeon with degrees from the University of Tokyo and Cornell Medical College.
 In reality, he was a con artist and complete fraud who had doctored his transcripts and was expelled from medical school.
 Following his expulsion, he changed his name to Diazien Hossencofft and married Girly Chew.
 Diazien continued to trick people into believing he was a geneticist who claimed to have leukemia; he sold fake cancer treatments to clients, who would pay thousands of dollars for anti-aging injections.
 In 1996, he fathered a son with a Japanese woman living in Canada.
 In 1999, while still married to his wife Girly, he was engaged to three different women, including Linda Henning.

-Linda Henning

 Linda Henning was born on October 10, 1953, in Hollywood, California.
 After high school, she worked as a fashion model, and later became a successful fashion designer.
 In 1999, Henning met Diazien, and she quickly broke up with her fiance and became engaged to Diazien.
 Henning and Diazien shared an interest in government conspiracy theories and UFOs.